-Disabled people are more likely to be socially isolating or shielding
+Disabled people are more likely to be shielding and feel uncomfortable leaving the house

 2.2 million people were classed as clinically extremely vulnerable by the Government.
-Guidance on shielding was paused in August, but in August the Government introduced additional formal restrictive measures for those in high alert areas, and full lockdowns were later introduced in Wales and England.
+Guidance on shielding was paused in August, but reinstated later in the year as restrictions and lockdowns were implemented.
+There are many disabled people who may not be on the 'list' but consider themselves to be at risk.